kjolley/BIGSdb/README.txt

-v1.23.6: *Use multiple threads for alignment stage for Genome Comparator, ITOL,
+v1.24.0: *Support for loci containing introns.
+You will need to install BLAT
-          and GrapeTree plugins.
+          and set its path in bigsdb.conf to enable this. v1.23.6: *Use multiple threads for alignment stage for Genome Comparator, ITOL, and GrapeTree plugins.
          *Option for a curator to re-open a closed submission.